adc-trust-ai/trust-free/MANUAL.md

   - `y_test: array-like of shape (n, ) or (n, 1)`

     Test response values.
-  - `LT: object`

-    The trained instance of the TRUST class for which you wish to get variable importance scores.
   - `R: int, default=10`

     Number of times permutations are repeated.